-Same Sex Marriage Arizona – U.S. Supreme Court Ruling
+Same-Sex Marriage Arizona – U.S. Supreme Court Ruling

 The United States Supreme Court issued its ruling regarding the issue of the constitutionality of same-sex marriage bans, as well as a state’s recognition of same-sex marriage licenses.

-Some states were actually successful in the appellate process on a minor scale; Michigan, Tennessee, Kentucky and Ohio had their appeals upheld due to the fact that the three-judge Circuit Court panel decided social endeavors such as same-sex marriage should be decided not by lawyers or judges, but by legislative and congressional action.
+Some states were successful in the appellate process on a minor scale; Michigan, Tennessee, Kentucky, and Ohio had their appeals upheld because the three-judge Circuit Court panel decided social endeavors such as same-sex marriage should be decided not by lawyers or judges, but by legislative and congressional action.

-The majority opinion of these Supreme Court Justices has now set the standard for many same-sex marriage cases (or appeals) to come, because of the fact that it is the highest and most dominant court within the US legal system.
+The majority opinion of these Supreme Court Justices has now set the standard for many same-sex marriage cases (or appeals) to come because it is the highest and most dominant court within the US legal system.
 “Obergefell v.
-Hodges” was heard in the Supreme Court and as stated, this ruling set the standard for many same-sex marriage laws and cases to come; it was a significant victory way by a narrow 5 to 4 ruling among the justices for the gay rights community as the decision forbid the banning of same-sex marriage and required states to include the recognition of same-sex marriage licenses.
+Hodges” was heard in the Supreme Court and as stated, this ruling set the standard for many same-sex marriage laws and cases to come. it was a significant victory way by a narrow 5 to 4 ruling among the justices for the gay rights community as the decision forbid the banning of same-sex marriage and required states to include the recognition of same-sex marriage licenses.

-The recognition that this was more of a social issue did not hinder the application of the Supreme Court’s interpretation of the constitution.
-The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue.
+The recognition that this was more of a social issue did not hinder the application of the Supreme Court’s interpretation of the Constitution.
+The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through Judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue

-Same Sex Marriage | What Your Attorney Must Know
+Same-Sex Marriage | What Your Attorney Must Know

-It will likely result in divorce divorce attorneys also needing to become more educated on the more specialized practice area of Artificial Reproductive Technology and adoptions.
-Mediation attorneys will also likely see an increase in the number of couples, both same sex couples and others, who are in need of their services as the number of legalized marriages in the United States will invariably increase significantly.
+It will likely result in divorce attorneys also needing to become more educated on the more specialized practice area of Artificial Reproductive Technology and adoptions.
+Mediation attorneys will also likely see an increase in the number of couples, both same-sex couples, and others, who are in need of their services as the number of legalized marriages in the United States will invariably increase significantly.

 In the end, the recent United States Supreme Court ruling was a huge victory for advocates for equality in marriage.